-My name is Albert Littlefair Simpson and I am an octogenarian.
-You might say I am in my sunset years and hence the above sunset, photographed by my youngest son John and taken from just opposite where I live in the Cathedral City of Durham.
+My name is Albert Littlefair Simpson.
+I am an octogenarian and my sun, like that in the photograph taken by my youngest son John from opposite where I live in the Cathedral City of Durham, is going down.

 Over the years I have helped my other son David, the owner and sole developer of the englandsnortheast.co.uk web site with the more technical aspects of web site programming.
 This is not my first web site.
 I at one time had an html based Littlefair Family History Site.
 This site uses the more modern “word press” approach.

 I was born in Durham City in 1939 some 5 months before the outbreak of the second world war and so saw little of my dad in the first 5 years of my life.
 I failed my 11 plus exam and went to Whinney Hill Secondary Modern School but later to the Durham Johnston Grammar School where I studied A level maths, physics and chemistry.

 I got a job with British Railways and they put me on a 5 year sandwich course gaining practical know how at the now long gone Darlington Locomotive Works and learning engineering theory at Derby Technical College.
 Unlike a lot of my college mates who enjoyed careers in the wider world I spent a lot of my working time with Freightliner at Stockton and Middlesbrough as a hands on engineer and I enjoyed it.

 Throughout my life I have always been interested in how things worked.
 As a boy I would take things apart to see what made them tick.
 They didn’t always work when I put them back together.
 Thankfully I got better at resolving problems and making things work.